 Food

 One of the most famous foods in Bruges is the city’s chocolate.
 Bruges is home to many artisanal chocolate shops, where visitors can try a wide variety of handmade chocolate treats, from truffles and pralines, to chocolate bars and other sweets.
-Many of the shops also offer chocolate-making workshops and demonstrations, where visitors can learn about the art of chocolate-making and even create their own chocolate creations.
+If you want to learn more about the history of chocolate and to see how chocolate is made, consider visiting the Choco-Story Museum.

 If you want to try typical Bruges’ chocolate, you can’t miss The Old Chocolate House.
 There’s a shop on the ground floor, where you can buy delicious Belgian chocolates as souvenirs for your friends, family and yourself.
 In the tea room on the first floor you can immediately try their chocolates.
 We’d recommend getting their heavenly hot chocolate, it’s the best hot chocolate we’ve ever had!